 Rocket fired toward US Embassy in Iraq injures child

-The rocket was launched from the Ali Al-Saleh area of Baghdad and landed next to a house close to a local TV channel late Saturday, the military statement said.
+The rocket was launched late Saturday from the Ali Al-Saleh area of Baghdad and landed next to a house close to a local TV channel, the military statement said.
 A child suffered head injuries and the house was damaged.

 In March, two Americans and one British soldier were killed following a barrage of rockets on Camp Taji.